cosmos/cosmos/README.md

 via super-majority (+⅔) voting and the locking mechanism.
 Together, they ensure
 that:

-* ⅓+ validators must be Byzantine to cause a violation of safety, where more than two values are committed.
+* ⅓+ voting power must be Byzantine to cause a violation of safety, where more than two values are committed.
 * if ever any set of validators succeeds in violating safety, or even attempts to do so, they can be identified by the protocol.
 This includes both voting